missing-semester/missing-semester/README.md

 Contributions are most welcome!
 If you have edits or new content to add, please open an issue or submit a pull request.

+I want to send a pull request as part of my task.
+I have submitted accordingly.

 ## Development

 To build and view the site locally, run: